 Applicants may be required to attend for interview as part of the admissions process.

 The student, in consultation with his/her supervisor, will devise a plan with a specified number of modules taken each year of the programme.
 Students normally take any given module only once over the course of the PhD programme.
 The same piece of work can only be submitted and accredited once.
-Students are normally required to take GSA1, GSA2 and GSA3 over the first three years of the programme.
+Students are normally required to take a minimum of 15 credits of generic skills / transferrable skills modules available here over the first three years of the programme.
 Allowances will be made for specific circumstances such as prolonged periods spent abroad or equivalent.*

 Students are encouraged to take suitable modules, including Transferable Skills Modules, offered by cognate departments/schools within Maynooth University.
 Students also have the opportunity to take suitable modules from the taught MA in Spanish, if they have not already done so.**